How to Install Ajenti on Ubuntu Linux

 Ajenti is a web-based system configuration tool for administrators.
 With Ajenti, administrators can administer and manage Linux servers, including Ubuntu, easily from a web browser with almost complete system control.

-This brief tutorial will show students and new users how to install Ajenti on Ubuntu 16.04 to allow system administrators an easy management interface.
+It removes the complexity of managing system configuration files on Linux systems, making it a handy tool for new users and students.
+This brief tutorial will show you how to install Ajenti on Ubuntu 16.04 to provide system administrators with an easy management interface.

 When you’re ready to install, continue below with the steps: